max-mapper/data-plumber/problems/trim_objects/problem.md

 **To pass this challenge:**

-Create a **package.json** file with a **"gasket"** section that first converts the CSV data into LDJSON, and then prints out the **"Owner name"** property of each JSON object with the keys and values trimmed.
+Create a **package.json** file with a **"gasket"** section that first converts the CSV data into LDJSON, and then prints out each JSON object, one per line, with the keys and values trimmed.

 Use the command **data-plumber verify package.json** to verify.